Home » Places to visit in India » Popular Destinations » Lucknow Travel Guide: Best Places to Visit, Food & 2–3 Day Itinerary

 Also Visit

-The food culture here is rich and layered.
+The food culture here is rich and layered, deeply rooted in traditional Awadhi cuisine.
 Even for vegetarians, there’s plenty to explore—especially in the vibrant street food scene.
+In fact, the wide variety of vegetarian options makes it easy for all travelers to enjoy the city’s flavors.

 Must-Try Dishes